stonepros/stone/doc/dev/developer_guide/tests-integration-tests.rst

 search for "def task"), starts OSDs and MONs (and possibly MDSs as well) as required by the ``roles`` array.
 In this example, it will start one MON (``mon.a``) and two OSDs (``osd.0`` and ``osd.1``), all on the same machine.
-Control moves to the next task when the Ceph cluster reaches ``HEALTH_OK`` state.
+Control moves to the next task when the Stone cluster reaches ``HEALTH_OK`` state.

 The next task is ``admin_socket`` (`source code